Thanks to dating apps/sites, dating nowadays is way easier to access.

 – He admits it and finds a lame excuse about it.

 It is not a sign of healthy behavior, and I wouldn’t suggest you be part of a relationship with such a person.
 For your good, I’d suggest you leave the relationship.

 If he accepts what he’s done and apologizes

 Perhaps without you showing ‘proof’, or asking him for an explanation, he accepts and apologizes – then it is up to you to decide and analyze his behavior.

-It depends on his excuse or explanation, but usually these guys have a strong reason, and have potential to not repeat it again.
+It depends on his excuse or explanation, but usually, these guys have a strong reason and have the potential to not repeat it.

 If he logs in and deletes the account/s in front of you

 If he does this, it is a good sign he regrets it, and there wasn’t anything serious going on on the app/s.
 However the decision is yours, and yours only.

 Do whatever makes you feel at ease, and whatever makes you feel that you’ve done the right thing about the situation.